 - State Farm could give or assign you an existing book of business.
-You could either use the built in renewal income or grow your business from scratch.
-Rest assured that you would receive financial support along the way.
+You could either use the built–in renewal income or grow your business from scratch.
+Rest assured that you will receive financial support along the way.

 Being an agent could be a demanding job.
 Still, people invest in becoming a TICA of State Farm.
-According to Franchise.com, compensation and benefits are among the reasons why applications keep pouring in.
+The amazing compensation and benefits are among the reasons why applications keep pouring in.

 - Financial commissions

-- Other incentive compensation (depending on your performance)
+- Other incentives as compensation (depending on your performance)

-- Travel incentives (trips in the US, Canada, and other parts of the world)
+- Travel incentives (trips to the US, Canada, and other parts of the world)